Optimal Rates in Continual Linear Regression via Increasing Regularization: Rates for realizable continual linear regression in random orderings

 \section{Rates for realizable continual linear regression in random orderings}

-\paragraph{Jointly realizable regression.} In this section, we focus on a setting in which all tasks can be perfectly solved by a single predictor---a common assumption\footnote{ Other theoretical works similarly assume an underlying linear model, but allow additive label noise.
+\paragraph{Jointly realizable regression.} In this section, we focus on a setting in which the training data of all tasks can be perfectly fit by a single predictor---a common assumption\footnote{ Other theoretical works similarly assume an underlying linear model, but allow additive label noise.

 This, however, almost invariably requires assuming either i.i.d.~features \citep{goldfarb2023analysis,lin2023theory,banayeeanzade2025theoretical} or commutable covariance matrices across tasks \citep{li2023fixed,li2025memory,zhao2024statistical}---whereas we allow \emph{arbitrary} data matrices, enabling worst-case analysis.} in theoretical continual learning \citep[e.g.,][]{evron2022catastrophic,evron23continualClassification,swartworth2023nearly,goldfarb2024theJointEffect,jung2025convergence,evron2025better}.
 This assumption simplifies analysis by allowing all iterates to be compared to a fixed predictor, ruling out task collections with inherent contradictions.
-Realizability often holds in highly overparameterized deep networks, which can typically be optimized to arbitrarily low loss.
+Such realizability often holds in highly overparameterized deep networks, which can typically be optimized to arbitrarily low training loss.
 In the neural tangent kernel (NTK) regime \citep{jacot2018ntk,chizat2019lazy}, such networks exhibit effectively linear dynamics that closely align with our analysis.